callumgregory/callumgregory/README.md

 # 👋 Hi, I’m @callumgregory

-Below is a collection of projects I completed - in a variety of different languages such as Python, R and MATLAB - as a part of the Mathematics BSc (Hons) at the University of Bath.
+Below is a collection of projects I completed as a part of the Mathematics BSc (Hons) at the University of Bath.

 ## Academic Projects 2020-2023